shanelindsay/shanelindsay.github.io/research.md

 ---

 *These documents represent a selection of my work.
 For a comprehensive list of publications, please visit my full outputs on [Worktribe](https://hull-repository.worktribe.com/person/315748/shane-lindsay/outputs).

-All rights are maintained by the respective authors or copyright holders.*
+The documents distributed here have been provided as a means to ensure timely dissemination of scholarly and technical work on a noncommercial basis.
+Copyright and all rights therein are maintained by the authors or by other copyright holders, notwithstanding that they have offered their works here electronically.
+It is understood that all persons copying this information will adhere to the terms and constraints invoked by each author's copyright.
+These works may not be reposted without the explicit permission of the copyright holder.
+(Notice borrowed from Dave Plaut).